lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 211. intentis omnibus; ''while all were turning attention to the river and the hope" . . .
 219. cautum; ''care was taken that" . . . .
-218. septunces auri; septunx-— 4 of libra, 7 ounces.
+218. septunces auri; septunx-ï¿½ 4 of libra, 7 ounces.
 214. non capit; "cannot endure."
 215. domestici belli ; depend on causa. .
 prohibebant ingredi ; prohibeo and veto are usually constructed